 Silicone nylon too slippery?

-On an old machine, (we mean really old) the feed dogs could be worn.
+One might think that the feed dogs on an old machine could be worn.
 Replacement feed dogs are sometimes available.
 But on most machines, the feed dogs are not likely to be worn.

 First, check that the upper thread is not stuck or caught on something, preventing the thread from unwinding off the spool.